w3c/guide/process/coc-incident-resolution-ombuds.md

 * Conduct formal or in-depth investigations
 * Take sides in a dispute or serve as an advocate for any person, point of view or organization

+## Possible Actions for Conflict Resolution
 Staff, chairs, and ombuds can recommend actions be taken to resolve incidents.
 The procedure for addressing an incident may include some or all of the following:
-* A conflict resolution discussion between the affected parties, led by chairs or W3C Staff contacts. tEQuitable provides resources for effective conflict resolution: [https://w3c.tEQuitable.com](ttps://w3c.tEQuitable.com)
+* A conflict resolution discussion between the affected parties, led by chairs or W3C Staff contacts. tEQuitable provides resources for effective conflict resolution: [https://w3c.tEQuitable.com](https://w3c.tEQuitable.com)
 * An official warning.
 In cases where a participant's CoC violations are frequent or severe, the participant and their employer (if relevant) will be given an official warning by a chair or member of the W3C Staff that their conduct is contrary to the CoC and that they should immediately desist in those behaviors.
 If they continue, this may result in the removal or suspension of their W3C participation.
 There is no time limit for the expiry of the warning.
 * A disciplinary meeting.
 In cases where the participant's actions are frequent or severe, and where greater intervention is needed, the participant and a representative from their place of employment (if relevant) will be asked to attend a meeting with the W3C CEO or designee(s).
 The participant will be told where their conduct is contrary to the CoC and that they should immediately desist in those behaviors.
 If they continue, they may result in the removal or suspension of the offender's W3C participation.
 * Temporary removal from a group or as a chair of a group.
 In cases where the participant’s violations have been frequent and disruptive, or the participant has failed to adhere to agreed-upon actions, the W3C CEO or their designee(s) may suspend the participant from any working groups, interest groups, or chair positions for a period of time agreed on by decision makers in accordance with the [Guidelines to suspend or remove participants from groups](https://www.w3.org/guide/process/suspension.html).